Isle of Wight Guru

 If you want a small boutique hotel I would start with:

-• The Hambrough in Ventnor (sea views, three-minute walk to the beach, former holder of a Michelin Star, still in the Michelin guide for its excellent restaurant)
+• The Hambrough in Ventnor - sea views, three-minute walk to the beach, former holder of a Michelin Star.

-• Haven Hall Hotel in Shanklin (highly rated hotel on clifftop, serves breakfast, restaurants nearby on Shanklin esplanade, good views)
+• Haven Hall Hotel in Shanklin - highly rated hotel on clifftop, serves breakfast but not dinner, restaurants nearby on Shanklin esplanade, good views.

 There are plenty more in our luxury hotels guide.